patractlabs/jupiter/README.md

 * Jupiter parachain node: (This node is not merged into `master` branch now.)

     It's a parachain blockchain network which would be deployed to Kusama network.
 Recently, we would deploy this parachain node into Rococo V1 network.
-And in this parachain, we would try to use the random number which relayed from relay chain in future.
+And in this parachain, we would try to use the random number which relayed from relay chain.
+    For now, we have already add a simple pallet `randomness_collect` to achieve it.

     This node uses `modified pallet-contract` now.